asherikov/cdinit/README.md

 Steps:
 - build `cdinit_examples` in a `colcon` workspace;
-- source installation space setup script;
+- source setup script;
 - run `cdinit.sh start cdinit_timeout CDINIT_TIMEOUT=1` -- here `timeout` is an
-  example service, `CDINIT_TIMEOUT` is passed to the service as environment variable.
+  example service, `CDINIT_TIMEOUT` is passed to the service as an environment variable.

 Dependencies